PureBasicCN/MLF-Dev/README.md

 The compile button creates an ASM and DESC file.
 _Le bouton compil crée un fichier ASM et DESC._

-You can add the help of each function manually to the DESC file.
+The help for each of your procedures is automatically added.
+You have the possibility to modify the content.

+Example: GetOSName, () - Returns the name of the operating system.

+If this is the case, do not forget to click on the Save button.

-_Vous avez la possibilité d'ajouter l'aide de chaque fonction manuellement dans le fichier DESC._
+_L'aide de chacune de vos procédures est automatiquement ajoutée.
+Vous avez la possibilité de modifier le contenu._

+_Example : GetOSName, () - Returns the name of the operating system._

+_Si c'est le cas n'oubliez pas de cliquer sur le bouton Sauver._

 Finally, the Make Lib button creates the library in the "_Libraries\UserLibraries_" folder of the PureBasic installation folder.
 _Pour finir, le bouton Make Lib va crée la librairie dans le dossier "Libraries\UserLibraries" du dossier d'installation de PureBasic._